-I have significant experience in the area of US patents – I have written many patents, developed claim charts and helped in litigation for many years.
-I have even developed proprietary software for patent portfolio analysis.
+I have significant experience in the area of US patents – I have written many patents, developed claim charts and helped in litigation for many years as Patents Subject Matter Expert (SME).
+I have also developed proprietary software for large patent portfolio analysis.

 A patent is an intangible asset.
 It reflects a holder’s right to profit from an invention.
 Owning the rights in a patent, however, does not equal actual cash flow unless you take additional steps to monetize those rights.
 Monetizing changes your intangible asset — the patent — into a stream of revenue.
 Patent monetization has become increasingly important as companies realize that a properly managed patent portfolio in this technological and Internet-driven age can sometimes generate more income than ordinary operations.

 Claim Charts or Evidence of Use (EoU) Development

 I have developed or evaluated over 500+ claim charts on different products (SIP, VoIP, Web Application, Streaming, Security, Micro-Controller, USB, Flash Drive, IOT technologies).

 Evaluated large portfolios of thousands of patents for useful patents and for their infringement or market potential.

 I have provided litigation support and expert witness in the patent dispute involving industry leader like Apple, Motorola etc..

 Selected Patents Filed and Granted